If you're dreaming of a green Christmas this year, you're not alone.

 Click here to book a Christmas tree collection with First Mile today.

 Real or fake tree?

 - If you already own a fake tree, the best thing you can do for the environment is to keep using it for as long as possible (and then give it to a charity for resale and reuse when you decide to get rid of it).

-- If you want a real tree, buy one from a sustainable source, ideally with an FSC logo or approved by the Soil Association.
-And make sure it’s recycled later, rather than sent to landfill.
+- If you prefer real Christmas trees, buy one from a sustainable source, ideally with an FSC logo or approved by the Soil Association.
+And make sure it's recycled later, rather than sent to landfill.

 - Consider renting your real tree.
 There are lots of farms that rent out trees, then replant them once the celebrations are over.

 First Mile can recycle Christmas trees into compost which can be used to grow next year's trees.

 Plastic can be really useful, but plastic pollution is a huge problem for the planet.
 There are an estimated five trillion pieces floating in our oceans, which are killing around 100,000 marine animals every year.

 Each festive period, we throw around 125,000 tonnes of plastic packaging used for food alone.
 But how can we reduce this?